macropodhq/macropod-components/README.md

 If your package includes stylesheets, it is recommended that they are implemented as `[package-name].scss` within the package's directory.

-The package name should be explicitly set as the `displayName` property on React components;
+The package name should be explicitly set as the `displayName` property on React components, and, where possible, the package's React class assigned directly to `module.exports`;

 ```javascript
 module.exports = React.createClass({